Buenos Aires and Pacific Railway: Takeovers

 In 1898 the BA&P took over the British-owned company Villa Maria and Rufino Railway and a year later John Wynford Philips became chairman of the BA&P, a post he held until 1938.
 During this period the company developed into a regional amalgamation of companies and dependent lines reaching from Buenos Aires to the Andes and extending from San Juan to Bahía Blanca.
 In 1907 the Argentine Great Western Railway, which had long been a rival of the BA&P, was taken over.

-The line between Buenos Aires and Valparaiso in Chile was finally completed when the link between Mendoza and Santa Rosa de Los Andes in Chile, built by the Transandine Railway company was opened in 1910.
+The line between Buenos Aires and Valparaíso in Chile was finally completed when the link between Mendoza and Santa Rosa de Los Andes in Chile, built by the Transandine Railway company was opened in 1910.
 In 1908 the BA&P acquired part of a building on Florida Street, in the centre of Buenos Aires, for offices.
 As a result, the building became known as Edificio Pacífico and since 1990 has housed Galerías Pacífico, a well-known shopping arcade.

 During this period, there was interest in electrifying the urban parts of the line in Buenos Aires, today the San Martín Line.
 Electrification was considered as early as 1907, and more concrete plans emerged in 1947 which included elevating the track through the centre of Buenos Aires, however, with the nationalisation of the railways in 1948, these plans were shelved.